etiennemartin/stale-branch-action/README.md

 This Action will automatically create merge pull requests for branches that exceed a given number of days.
 Pull requests will remain open until the grace period exceeded.
 If a pull request exceeds the grace period, it will be closed automatically and the branch will be deleted.

+## :warning::warning: WARNING :warning::warning:

+Enabling the `delete_branches` flag in the configuration is a destructive :fire: action.
+Enabling this feature will delete the branch when the PR is automatically closed due to exceeding it's grace period.

 ## Inputs

 Every available option.